 It’s impossible to see everything on a two-night stay in a vast national park like Yellowstone.
 To make the most of your time, spend a day exploring the geysers.

 Start with a drive to the Upper Geyser Basin where Old Faithful spouts off to a crowd of onlookers.
 While there, walk the boardwalk to see more thermal features.

 Besides the Upper Basin, you’ll want to explore Fountain Paint Pot Trail in Lower Geyser Basin and Porcelain Geyser in Norris Geyser Basin.
 And don’t miss the pools in the West Thumb Geyser Basin.

 If there’s time and the road is open, Grand Canyon of the Yellowstone should be next on your list.
 Driving the one-way road on the North Rim with stops at four viewpoints provides an introduction to the Grand Canyon.
 You’ll see the Lower Falls, Upper Falls and some inspirational views of the canyon.

 There’s so much more to see in Yellowstone National Park, but we’re on a tight timeline.
-The drive you’re about to take across Montana, is nothing short of outstanding—and will require a night out on the road—before arriving on the west side of Glacier National Park.
+The drive you’re about to take across Montana, is nothing short of spectacular—and will require a night out on the road, if you’re a practitioner of slow travel.